Tissue (biology): Meristematic tissue

-Meristematic tissue consists of actively dividing cells and leads to increase in length and thickness of the plant.
+Meristematic tissue consists of actively dividing cells and leads to an increase in length and thickness of the plant.
 The primary growth of a plant occurs only in certain specific regions, such as in the tips of stems or roots.
 It is in these regions that meristematic tissue is present.
 Cells of this type of tissue are roughly spherical or polyhedral to rectangular in shape, with thin cell walls.
 New cells produced by meristem are initially those of meristem itself, but as the new cells grow and mature, their characteristics slowly change and they become differentiated as components of meristematic tissue, being classified as: